 Clarity and Achievability (25%)

-Is planning time for artist(s) built in on a daily basis?
-Is a preliminary schedule included?
+- Planning time for artist(s) built in on a regular basis throughout the timeline or preliminary schedule included.

 Access for People with Disabilities